 We will then look at a comparison of the best existing systems for setting up a Raspberry Pi Console Emulator.
 But to say that we have used Raspberry Pi Batocera for its quality and simplicity.

 Batocera is based on Recalbox Raspberry Pi.
 A very robust and complete system.

 Also to be taken into account is the speed with which they make their system compatible with the latest and most powerful Raspberry Pi boards.
-A detail that has made us give priority to Batocera over Recalbox Raspberry Pi for our Raspberry Pi console.
+Detail that has made us give priority to Batocera against Recalbox Raspberry Pi for our Raspberry Pi Console.

 Batocera Raspberry Pi is a free and open system, designed with the user-friendliness.
 A lot of emulators are already integrated.
 With a visual layer to link them all together and make it more attractive and intuitive (Emulation Station).

 As if that weren't enough, it comes with the Kodi Raspberry Pi Media Center system installed by default.
 So you can create a complete entertainment system.